 Kopernik Observatory & Science Center (Central New York)

 Atop a 1,740-foot hill in Vestal, the Kopernik Observatory & Science Center is one of the best-sited and best-equipped public observatories in the Northeast United States for stargazing.
 Regardless of sky conditions, the observatory is open to the public every Friday night from March through mid-December, as well as on selected dates in January and February.
 Friday night events include presentations on a wide range of scientific and technological topics, and, after the program, observing of the Night Sky through Kopernik’s telescopes.
 Unless otherwise noted, all Kopernik Friday Night programs are streamed live and then saved on the Kopernik YouTube channel.
 On special nights for live observing sessions, see planets, star clusters, nebulae, and comets through Kopernik’s telescopes.
-Onsite events also include the Winter Star Party in February, RocketFest in June, AstroFest in September or October, and Hocus Focus – A Haunting Night at the Observatory in October.
+Onsite events also include the Winter Star Party in February, RocketFest in May or June, Race to the Stars in April, AstroFest in October.
 The summer schedule includes viewing nights for annual meteor showers, such as the August Perseid Meteor Shower, and weeklong summer camps for students in grades 2-12.
 For children ages 3-6, KoperniKids classes are held once a month on a Saturday morning year-round, a kid-friendly approach to science, technology, engineering, and math programs.
 For guests of all ages, the Kopernik Science Park is open dawn to dusk.
 Tours of the facilities are available for a small donation; call in advance.